createcandle/Webthings-mysensors-adapter/README.md

 Version 0.0.9 removed that bug, and then turned into:

 Version 0.1.0 rewrote how persistence works in an attempt to fix an issue a user was having.

+Version 0.1.1 tried to anticipate small changes in the upcoming version (0.9) of the WebThings gateway.

+Version 0.1.2 added automatic serial port searching, and implemented support for multipleOf.
+The latter should help show a sane amount of decimals on numeric variables.